PerizatKurmanbaeva/D-drone/README.md

 # D-drone
 Drawing drone.
-Draws on the wall with spray paint using computer vision for precise navigation You will need:
+Draws on the wall with spray paint using computer vision for precise navigation.

+You will need:
 - spray paint
 - clover 4 kit